 Quick and flavorful White Bean Dip with Rosemary is a nice alternative to hummus.
 Serve with fresh crunchy vegetables and pita chips, and add a drizzle of extra virgin olive oil just before serving.
 These white beans were made in an Instant Pot in about 20 minutes before being blended.

-White Bean Dip made easy with Instant Pot
+Making White Bean Dip Hummus in an Instant Pot

 This recipe is actually a happy accident.
 I just got an Instant Pot ( I know I’m late to the party!) and the first thing I experimented with was a bag of dried white beans.